JustPLegend/aws-devops-resources/README.md

 <p align="center"><img src="images/githubawsdevops.png"/></p>

 Simple static web site for collecting resources for AWS , DevOps, Networking, Programming and all other important things for learning.
+It's my idea which I had through the AWS She Builds program for womans.
+GitHub profile: @AWS DevOps Resources.

 If you want to help fix something or add new resources, links, pages (related to AWS and DevOps)  feel free to submit a PR with your suggested fixes and I'll review.